 (2) Operational use of members of the academic community, especially those cases wherein an individual is to be made witting of Agency interest, will be on a highly selective basis.
 Each case will be examined to ascertain its essentiality to the DDO mission in terms of the price of possible disclosure, and to ensure that proper security procedures can be observed.
-When it has been determined that the operational use of a member of the academic community of defined above is operationally feasible and without suitable alternative, prior approval in the following cases will be obtained as indicated below:
+When it has been determined that the operational use of a member of the academic community, as defined above is operationally feasible and without suitable alternative, prior approval in the following cases will be obtained as indicated below: 22 university or similar institution of higher learning;